creachadair/taskgroup/README.md

 built in.

-For example, consider the case of copying a large directory tree: Walk through the source directory recursively, creating a parallel target directory structure and starting a goroutine to copy each of the files concurrently.
+For example, consider the case of copying a large directory tree: Walk through a source directory recursively, creating a parallel target directory structure and starting a goroutine to copy each of the files concurrently.
+In outline:
-That much is conceptually simple:

 ```go
 func copyTree(source, target string) error {